General Q&A can be found here.

 Most men produce 6-8 mg of the male hormone testosterone per day.
 Most women produce 0.5 mg daily.

 Male Hypogonadism is a condition whereby the testicles don’t produce enough testosterone.
 It can be caused by a problem in the testicles, limiting the production of the hormone and causing deficiency.
 It can also indicate a problem at the top end, the brain.
 The hypothalamus and the pituitary gland are responsible for triggering production of the hormone in the testicles, so if they don’t work. there’s a problem.
 Other causes of Hypogonadism can be cancer treatment, obesity, mumps, injury to the testicles, abnormal chromosomes (Klinefelter syndrome), an oversupply of iron, pituitary disorders, HIV/AIDS, medications and or concurrent illness.

-Cortisol Awakening Response (CAR), refers to the rise in cortisol levels observed at 30 minutes post-awakening, followed by an expected decline in the following hour.
+Cortisol Awakening Response (CAR), refers to the rise in cortisol levels observed at 30 minutes post-awakening, (approximately 35-60% above the waking value) followed by an expected decline in the following hour.
 The behaviour of cortisol is an important physiological response to anticipation of the day ahead and is a key indicator of Adrenal reactivity.
 The waking, 30 minute, and 60 minute cortisol results comprise something of a “mini stress test.”

 Testosterone controls the development of typical male features (e.g., deep voice, face and body hair, muscle bulk) and male fertility.
 Abnormally low levels of testosterone can decrease sexual performance, muscle and bone strength, and increase fatigue and depression.